ehamberg/gtdguide/src/lyagtd.markdown

 # Projects

-If your still with me you might have worried that a ^^"research artificial intelligence textbooks"^^ action on your @@next actions@@ list is all that is written down about your plan to take over the world.
+If you're still with me you might have worried that a ^^"research artificial intelligence textbooks"^^ action on your @@next actions@@ list is all that is written down about your plan to take over the world.
 Wouldn't it be easy to lose track once that action is done and erased from your list?
 Yes, it kinda